Neural Bregman Divergences for Distance Learning: Experimental procedure

 \textbf{Bregman ranking.} Since Deep-div and NBD are deep learning approaches, we use Adam to optimize this problem instead of convex optimization solvers.
 To ensure convergence, we tune the learning rate and number of epochs using gridsearch over a validation set separated from the training data.
 We do the same for the Mahalanobis approach.
 A typical example of the parameters is batch size 256, 250 epochs, learning rate 1e-3.

 \textbf{Regression.} We used 100 epochs of training with learning rate 1e-3, batch size 1000.

-\textbf{Deep learning experiments.} For the remaining experiments which involve co-learning an embedding, we use default hyperparameter settings to keep methods comparable, such as Adam optimizer, learning rate 1e-3, batch size 128, embedding dimension 128, and 200 epochs.
+\textbf{Deep regression experiments.} For the remaining experiments which involve co-learning an embedding, we use default hyperparameter settings to keep methods comparable, such as Adam optimizer, learning rate 1e-3, batch size 128, embedding dimension 128, and 200 epochs.
+By deep regression, we refer to tasks that have a continuous target, such as BregMNIST, overlap distance, and shortest path.

 For the MNIST/CIFAR tasks the embedding network consists of two/four convolutional layers respectively followed by two fully-connected layers (more specific details follow).For the semantic distance CIFAR task, we used a pretrained ResNet20 as the embedding without freezing any layers for faster learning \cite{he2016deep}.
 Results were robust to the embedding model chosen.